 Testimony indicated that existing packing facilities in the State of Washington could have difficulty handling the volume of Washington cherries if the production continues to increase.
-The proposal to allow shipments of Washington cherries outside the production area for packing would specifically address this issue.
-This proposal would provide flexibility in moving product in and out of the marketing order production area.
+The amendment to allow shipments of Washington cherries outside the production area for packing specifically addresses this issue.
+This amendment provides flexibility in moving product in and out of the marketing order production area.

 WSDA currently has an agreement with the Oregon Department of Agriculture covering the border area between both states, namely in the Bingen, Washington area, where Oregon Department of Agriculture conducts the inspections to Washington standards and marketing order specifications.
 Testimony indicated this agreement works well, as it assists the WSDA in supplying quality inspections in that area.
 Testimony indicated that the inspection office does not envision any oversight burden imposed by these proposals that it cannot meet.
-Safeguard provisions are incorporated into this proposal to ensure compliance with the proposal to authorize shipments outside the production area.
+Safeguard provisions are incorporated into this amendment to ensure compliance with the amendment to authorize shipments outside the production area.

-If the production area is expanded, it would be necessary to incorporate the additional counties regulated into the districts currently established under the order.
+Because the production area is expanded, it is necessary to incorporate the additional counties regulated into the districts currently established under the order.
 The Committee discussed dividing the production area into three districts and distributing the counties and membership across these districts.
 The Committee was concerned that this would entail increasing Committee membership by more than one handler member as proposed and discussed in Material Issue No. 2.
 The record indicated that the Committee believed a 16 member Committee would be the most effective.
 Therefore, it was decided to distribute the counties proportionately among the two districts.

-The proposed District 1 encompasses the northern part of the production area and District 2 encompasses the southern part.
-In 1997 production in proposed District 1 was approximately 44,300 tons of sweet cherries and in proposed District 2, 45,500 tons.
-In addition, tons packed in each proposed district is close to equal.
-This distribution of counties among the two districts would provide for equal representation of handlers and growers from each district.
+District 1 encompasses the northern part of the production area and District 2 encompasses the southern part.
+In 1997 production in District 1 was approximately 44,300 tons of sweet cherries and in District 2, 45,500 tons.
+In addition, tons packed in each district is close to equal.
+This distribution of counties among the two districts will provide for equal representation of handlers and growers from each district.